top of page

 Lauren Brown

-Board Member, Advocacy Team Member
+Board Member, Advocacy Commitee Member

 Board member Lauren Brown has lived in Montgomery County most of her life and is excited to do environmental work at the local level.
 A recent graduate of the University of Maryland College Park and Johns Hopkins University, Lauren holds degrees in environmental politics and policy and psychology.
 As a leader in college environmental clubs, she ran successful campaigns for divestment and sustainable practices and policies.
 She has worked at Chesapeake Climate Action Network, Fountain Rock Nature Center, and most recently, the Audubon Naturalist Society (now Nature Forward).
 Lauren has volunteered at various environmental organizations in Montgomery County, including 350MoCo, Sierra Club, and Sunrise Youth Movement.